Owston Ferry

 Owston Ferry is a village and civil parish in North Lincolnshire, England.
 It is situated on the west bank of the River Trent, and 9 mi north from Gainsborough.
 It had a total resident population of 1,128 in 2001 including Kelfield.
 This increased to 1,328 at the 2011 census.
 Sometimes referred to as Owston or Ferry, the village forms part of the Isle of Axholme.
-It is bounded to the west by the A161 road and the village of Haxey.
+It is bounded to the west by the A161 road and the town of Haxey.
 The River Trent is directly to the east.
-To the north, beyond a number of hamlets and villages, lies the River Humber.
+To the north, beyond a number of hamlets and villages, lies the Humber estuary.
 West Butterwick was originally a part of the township of Owston.